pkalynan/pkalynan/README.md

 Few pending topics currently in the works are: application storage and retrieval, VirtualBox on Windows, bringing back brain games in Python and C++, and basic statistics.
 ***

+I take on the role of Search Engine Analytics Support with focus on DNS for a project created by the ACM Student Chapter club at Southern New Hampshire University.

+The project serves the Agricultural industry with virtual presence.

+***

 My new venture includes Technical Tutoring.
-My first client is my father!
+My first client is my father.